Plant Highlight: Mammillaria muehlenpfordtii

 It is typical of species of Mammillaria to have small flowers, often many at once, in a ring around the center of the growing tip.
 While some species flower in a concentrated burst, making an uninterrupted circle, others flower more sporadically, so that the ring is partial rather than complete.
 M. muehlenpfordtii is one of the latter, but it has a long flowering period in the summer and fall months.
 The flowers are on the small side even for a Mammillaria, with a diameter of a half-inch or a little less (10 – 14 mm), but they are bright carmine-red and contrast nicely with the pale spines.
 If successfully pollinated, the flower produces a small club-like red fruit about ¾ inch long (20 mm), and within are tiny brown seeds embedded in a sticky pulp.

 In cactus collections and nurseries, Mammillaria muehlenpfordtii is often identified as Mammillaria celsiana.
 This is an older name, and it would have priority if we could be sure which plant it was intended to refer to, but this cannot be determined definitively.
 For this reason, the name has been declared invalid, and Mammillaria muehlenpfordtii takes its place as the oldest name that can be reliably applied to the species.
-It is not a difficult plant to grow if given excellent drainage and kept from temperatures below the mid-twenties F (-4° C).
+It is not a difficult plant to grow in the garden or in containers if given excellent drainage and kept from temperatures below the mid-twenties F (-4° C).